 Many woodworking shops have central dust collection systems that are connected to all major woodworking tools in the shop to keep sawdust to a minimum.
 In addition to keeping the tools' work surfaces cleaner, these dust collection systems will help keep sawdust out of the tool motors, which should lead to a longer life for the machinery.

-The problem is that most hobbyist or professional woodworkers may have limited shop space or a limited budget that prohibits the installation of a full-scale dust collection system.
+The problem is that most hobbyists or professional woodworkers may have limited shop space or budget that prohibits the installation of a full-scale dust collection system.